spraints/kanbfire/README.md

 Go to the "URL Live Update" section, click "Add new", and paste the url you copied.
 Click "Add", then click "Active".

+= Notes

+There are better ways to do a lot of this, e.g. using the auth token that kanbanery provides, and making the whole thing look nicer.

+This was what I dashed off, trying to get something in place.